African big game poaching surges on Asian affluence

 The profile of a poacher has varied over the years, from AK-wielding Somali nomads to poor rural dwellers armed with ancient muskets out to make a quick buck or put meat on the table.

-As the profits have increased, however, so has the involvement of organised crime.
+As the profits have increased, however, so has the involvement of organized crime.

 "The biggest challenge is that in the last few years there has been a big shift from your ordinary poachers to your organized crime groups," said Ben Janse van Rensburg, head of enforcement for the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), the international treaty that governs trade in plants and animals.